+4 Test should be taken as soon as possible when the first discharge occurs.
 Monitoring and reporting requirements begin on the effective date of this permit.
-See Part II, Whole Effluent Toxicity Testing Requirements for additional WET monitoring and reporting conditions.
+See Part II of the permit for WET testing requirements and additional WET monitoring and reporting conditions.
+Grab samples are allowed per method, if needed